The faculty has a number of regulations in place.

 2: Rules and regulations

-The 'rules and regulations' apply to all students of all study programmes equally, and are valid for one academic year only.
-The rules and regulations' are an appendix of the Examination and Education Regulation (EER) , and are included in the PDF of the EER.
+The 'rules and regulations' apply to all students of a study programme, and are valid for one academic year only.
+The 'rules and regulations' are an appendix of the current Examination and Education Regulation (EER) , and are included in the PDF of the EER.

 3: Rules of Procedure for Exams

-The Rules of Procedure for exams (English, v.2017) / Reglement van Orde (Dutch, v.
-2017) is an UM-wide regulation that is determined by the Boards of Examiners of all UM faculties.
+The Rules of Procedure for exams (English, v.2019) / Reglement van Orde (Dutch, v.
+2019) is an UM-wide regulation that is determined by the Boards of Examiners of all UM faculties.
 Its aim is to ensure that all exams take place in an orderly fashion